 1. Prepare: Before the lecture or meeting, review related materials and set up your note-taking format.

-2. Listen or read actively: Focus on understanding the main concepts as they are presented.
+2. Listen or read actively: Focus on understanding the main concepts.

 3. Identify key points: Pick out the most important information that will be useful later.